Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Introduction

 For standard single-level optimization problems in the single-machine setting, a commonly used approach to handling heavy-tailed noise is Clipped SGD \cite{zhang2020adaptive}, which mitigates the effect of heavy-tailed noise by clipping the norm of the stochastic gradient below a predefined threshold.
 Nevertheless, tuning the clipping threshold can be challenging.
-Recently, several works \cite{liu2025nonconvex,hubler2024gradient,sun2024gradient} have shown that the gradient normalization technique is sufficient to guarantee the convergence of stochastic gradient descent in-expectation under heavy-tailed noises without assuming bounded gradients.
-For instance, \cite{hubler2024gradient} proves that the batched normalized SGD (batched-NSGD) can converge in-expectation for a smooth nonconvex minimization problem under heavy-tailed noises, while \cite{sun2024gradient} achieves a similar conclusion for NSGD using a stronger assumption, the individual Lipschitz smoothness.
-Additionally, \cite{liu2025nonconvex} established the in-expectation convergence rate of the batched normalized stochastic gradient descent with momentum (batched-NSGDM) algorithm under heavy-tailed noises by innovatively bounding the accumulated noise from an online learning perspective.
+Recently, several works \cite{liu2025nonconvex,hubler2025gradient,sun2024gradient} have shown that the gradient normalization technique is sufficient to guarantee the convergence of stochastic gradient descent in-expectation under heavy-tailed noise without assuming bounded gradients.
+For instance, \cite{hubler2025gradient} proves that the batched normalized SGD (batched-NSGD) can converge for a smooth nonconvex minimization problem under heavy-tailed noise.
+However, it requires a large batch size. \cite{sun2024gradient} achieves a similar conclusion for NSGD with momentum using a stronger assumption: the individual Lipschitz smoothness. \cite{liu2025nonconvex} established the in-expectation convergence rate of the batched normalized stochastic gradient descent with momentum (batched-NSGDM) algorithm under heavy-tailed noise by innovatively bounding the accumulated noise from an online learning perspective.